 Training is often through an employer's training scheme.

-A Modern Apprenticeship combines on the job and off the job training and leads to a Scottish Vocational Qualification (SVQ) in electronic or ICT subjects at SCQF Levels 5 to 7.
+A Modern Apprenticeship combines on the job and off the job training and leads to a SVQ in electronic or ICT subjects at SCQF Levels 5 to 7.

-You might complete the Diploma for Information Technology and Telecommunications Professionals at SCQF Level 5.
+You might complete the Diploma for Information Technology and Telecommunications Professionals at SCQF Level 5 and 6.

 If you do a course at college first, you would then take a job with an employer and maybe continue with further training to gain SVQs or take industry specific training.